vanboxen/vanboxen.github.io/posts/Welcome file.md

 Also, by default comes "draft = true" which means that you are creating a file that is a draft and is not going to be published.
 Either you can remove, comment or change it to true to make the page available.

+Execute HUGO again to avoid config issues.

+    hugo

 ## Running HUGO locally

+ We have our page configured and our first post ready to be shared.
+Let's test HUGO locally and see how the pages looks like.

+    hugo server

+On the prompt, you will see the page that you nead to reach to

 # Most common topics